Peyton Bair: High school career

 In 2020 Peyton was named Idaho Gatorade Track and Field Runner of the Year.

 Unfortunately like many other high schoolers Bair's Senior track season was ended after only one meet due to the COVID-19 Pandemic.
-Who knows what Peyton could have achieved in this time, but many believe he missed out on putting his name into more record books.

 Collegiate career

 Bair attended and competed for Mississippi State University from 2023-2025 and will compete for the University of Oregon in the 2026 Season.